MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### Exports option

-Developers can set a list of LG templates to export.
+You can specify a list of LG templates to export.
 The exported templates can be called like prebuilt functions.

 The example below shows how to set the exports option to `template1, template2`: